House of Bamboo..

 Queens College Yearbook

-"The House of Bamboo was founded in 1960.
-Our members have contributed to the college by accepting such responsible positions as the Student Court, the Class Council of June 1963, the executive committee of CHP, the Champagne Ball planning committee, the CHP publicity Council, editors and reporters for the CHP Castle and Phoenix.
+House of Bamboo was founded in 1960.
+The first president was Bob Abrahams.
+"Members have contributed to the college by accepting such responsible positions as the Student Court, the Class Council of June 1963, the executive committee of CHP, the Champagne Ball planning committee, the CHP publicity Council, editors and reporters for the CHP Castle and Phoenix.
+Alan Grossman was elected President of CHP.

 The houseplan has members on the Dean's List, Debating Team, the Chemistry Honor Society, and the Bridge Club.
 This year the House of Bamboo is in charge of the Sports Jamboree.
+Last year the House of Bamboo along with its sister houseplan, Hilltop House, was the top houseplan in the Follies.
+HOB, in conjunction with Hilltop House, raised enough money to pay for an ambulance for the Flushing Volunteer Ambulance Corp.

 The House of Bamboo participates in all Q.C. sponsored functions.
 To aid the community the House of Bamboo has been doing volunteer work with an Ambulance Corps."